anreitersimon/Medbrain-Tutorial/STEP7-2.md

 }
 ```

-Now that the `configure` method is implemented it needs to be called.
+Now that the `configure(administration: MedicationAdministration)` method is implemented it needs to be called.

-Navigate to the MedicationDetailViewController and add the call to configure the cell.
+Navigate to the `MedicationDetailViewController` and add the call to configure the cell.

 ```swift
 override func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {